 No Crown for Realism

 Episode 9, on the infamous Graham Sutherland 80th birthday painting (dubbed “a lost masterpiece”) goes off the rails again.
 The inaccuracies would be boring to catalogue.
 Churchill’s sittings with the artist include fictitious conversations that may or may not be accurate—one recognizes the need for dialogue.
-But we are left with weird impressions.
+But weird impressions dominte.
 Churchill paints his Chartwell fishpond “again and again.”
 Apparently this symbolizes his severe despondency and depression.
 If he painted the fishpond more than once or twice, we have yet to see the evidence.

 Is it really so big a deal?
 Not in itself.
 The trouble is, it advances ignorance.
 It’s only drama, people will say.
 But as a result we will soon read on the web how Churchill’s stroke was kept from the Queen.
 How he “forced” the Royal Couple to move from Clarence House.
 And how he painted a scene repeatedly in his Black Dog of despair.

 Why do producers alter the truth and expect people to believe it?
 Because most will?
 Perhaps the screenwriter will appear at a Churchill event, praised for his achievement in selling a million copies.

 Uneducated cheers are already starting.
 The Crown, writes Vanity Fair, features a “two-hander sequence between Lithgow’s enfeebled Churchill and [Stephen] Dillane’s probing Sutherland.
 That riveting scene starts with a simple goldfish pond and ends in manly, restrained tears.
 It is exactly the kind of thing that makes The Crown such refreshingly restrained-yet-irresistible television.”